gbordyugov/toofrops/README.md

   domain-specific knowledge about the shape of the predicted masks.
   For example, one could penalise the degree of non-rectangleness of the generated masks.
+- I went with the vanilla settings of the Adam optimiser, it's probable that it would be possible to squeeze another performance improvement by tweaking it a bit.